Two and a Half Deaths

-"Two and a Half Deaths" is the sixteenth episode of the eighth season of the American crime drama CSI: Crime Scene Investigation which is set in Las Vegas.
-The episode aired on May 8, 2008 on CBS.
+"Two and a Half Deaths" is the sixteenth episode of the eighth season of the American crime drama CSI: Crime Scene Investigation, which is set in Las Vegas.
+The 181st episode of the series overall, it originally aired on May 8, 2008 on CBS.
 It was written by Chuck Lorre and Lee Aronsohn in a crossover between CSI and Two and a Half Men.
 The character of Annabelle is based on Roseanne Barr, who Lorre believed behaved poorly while he was running her eponymous blockbuster TV show; the title font for the show-within-a-show "Annabelle" is even identical to the one used for Roseanne.
 Lorre was the original producer for that show until he was pushed out.

 Plot

 When the death of a well-known TV star, Annabelle (Katey Sagal), is reported, the CSI team is sent to investigate.
 Annabelle's co-star, Megan, is interviewed, saying what a tragedy it was.
 Warrick points out to Grissom and Catherine that a woman's high heel print can clearly be seen in the blood from Annabelle's room.
 When Grissom gets a phone call that something has turned up on the television set, he heads to Los Angeles.

 When Grissom arrives, he finds Natasha (Annabelle's stand-in/double), dead from a car accident.
 Minutes later, Megan screams out as her dog lies dead in front of her.
 Back in Vegas, Hodges shows Catherine footage of Bud Parker (Annabelle's driver and now the show's "executive producer") marrying Annabelle, that is actually Natasha.
 Grissom and Brass search Bud's office and find alcohol, which he has been giving to Annabelle.
 They also let him know that semen was found on Natasha before she died, trying to pin her murder on him.
 Bud does not answer any questions, but instead is led away by police until he is ready to talk.

 Catherine finds out that a writer visited Annabelle's room and had the same water bottle on him that she found at the scene of the crime.
 That writer has not been seen since the show filmed in Vegas.
 The bottle is dusted for prints and the CSI team come up with the name Richard Langford, an actor and street performer.
 As the team hands out pictures on the street to find him, Richard is performing on the street as a robot and tries to get away.
 Warrick and Nick arrest him.